-Board room or board of director's room is in a real sense a brain of the company.
-Just like a brain helps to manage our body functioning, so the board of director run the company.
+The board room or board of director's room is, in a real sense, a brain of the company.
+Just like a brain helps to manage our body functioning, the director's board runs the company.

-How the board of directors think and take decision usually don�t face investor or regulatory review.
-But whatever they do, that has to be recorded in the minutes of the meeting in the form of the resolution which is called board resolution.
+How the board of directors thinks and take decisions usually dont face investor or regulatory review.
+But whatever they do, that has to be recorded in the minutes of the meeting in the form of the resolution called board resolution.

-- Raise the funds through shares or debenture.
+3. Raise funds through shares or debenture.

-- To take loan.
+4. To take a loan.

-- To invest the funds of the company.
+5. To invest the funds of the company.

-- To approve the financial statements and the Board�s report.
+6. To approve the financial statements and the board's report.

-- To diversify the business of the company.
+7. To diversify the business of the company.

-- To approve amalgamation, merger or reconstruction.
+8. To approve amalgamation, merger or reconstruction.

-- To acquire another company.
+9. To acquire another company.

-- To make political contribution.
+10. To make political contribution.

-- Appointment of directors, company secretary, first auditor of the company.
+11. Appointment of directors, company secretary, first auditor of the company.

-- To appoint internal or secretarial auditor of the company.
+12. To appoint internal or secretarial auditor of the company.

 All these decisions can be taken by the board of directors only by means of the board resolution passed at the board meeting.

-The decision which has been discussed over even can not be taken independently too.
-If the transaction significantly affects the company then even these matters such investment decision�������� are also considered by the shareholder at the general meeting as per section 180 of the Companies Act, 2013.
+The decision discussed over even can not be taken independently too.
+If the transaction significantly affects the company, the shareholder also considers such investment decisions at the general meeting as per section 180 of the Companies Act, 2013.

 Nevertheless, for private limited companies, none of the matters cited earlier are not required to be placed before shareholders as stated in the notification issued on 5th June 2015.